rust-lang/rfcs/text/3334-niche.md

   range, and return an error if not in-range.
 This would avoid the need to write explicit `unsafe` code, and many uses may be able to elide or coalesce the check if the compiler can prove the range of a value at compile time.
+  This would also avoid needing to duplicate the range in multiple places.
 - **Lints**: Multiple lints may help users define niches, or detect usages of niches that may be better expressed via other means.
 For instance, a lint could detect a newtype whose constructor maintains a range invariant, and